erikryverling/loadui-jira-component/README.md

 Creates a JIRA issue for all Web Page Runner failures after a completed test.

+*This was the winning entry of the [LoadUI component competition](http://www.loadui.org/Competition/component-competition.html)*

 Updates
 -------
 2011-12-01 Fixed the problems with the missing connection point and also the missing smack depencency.